-It is never appropriate to email chambers or Judge Hanna without prior permission of the Court or as set forth in this Standing Order.
-Any email communication between Judge Hanna's chambers and an attorney must have all parties in the case as recipients.
-All communications to Judge Hanna's chambers off-chain will be forwarded to the other respective parties.
+It is never appropriate to email chambers or Judge Hawley without prior permission of the Court or as set forth in this Standing Order.
+Any email communication between Judge Hawley's chambers and an attorney must have all parties in the case as recipients.

 Counsel should ordinarily not telephone chambers for any reason.
 Should an extraordinary circumstance require a telephone call to chambers, counsel for all parties should be on the telephone call to chambers when the call is placed.
-Ex parte telephone calls to chambers on case-related matters should never occur except for extraordinary circumstances, and it is impossible or impracticable to have all counsel for all parties on the call.
-In instances where counsel or their agents call chambers ex parte absent an extraordinary circumstance, chambers staff have been instructed to inform the person calling that case-related matters may not be discussed ex parte by telephone.
+Ex parte telephone calls to chambers on case-related matters should never occur except for extraordinary circumstances and it is impossible or impracticable to have all counsel for all parties on the call.
+In instances where counsel or their agents call chambers ex parte absent an extraordinary circumstance, chambers staff have been instructed to inform the person calling that case related matters may not be discussed ex parte by telephone.
 Anything that counsel or their agents should not say ex parte directly to the judge cannot be said to his chambers staff.